 Read the Patient Information Leaflet and Instructions for Use provided by your pharmacist before you need to use epinephrine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Keep this product near you at all times.
 When you receive it and before you need to use it, check that the product comes out of its carrying case easily.
 If it does not, consult your pharmacist.

 The solution in this product should be clear.
-Check this product visually for particles or discoloration from time to time.
+From time to time, check this product visually for particles or discoloration.
 If it has turned cloudy or pink/brown in color, do not use the product.
-Obtain a new supply.
+Discard and replace it.

-A fast/pounding heartbeat, nervousness, sweating, nausea, vomiting, trouble breathing, headache, dizziness, anxiety, shakiness, or pale skin may occur.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+Fast/pounding heartbeat, nervousness, sweating, nausea, vomiting, trouble breathing, headache, dizziness, anxiety, shakiness, or pale skin may occur.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.